 The Company continues to monitor the creditworthiness of its counterparties to mitigate the risk of nonperformance.
 Financial instruments, including derivatives, expose the Company to counterparty credit risk.
 In addition, the Company grants credit terms to its customers in the normal course of business.
-The terms and conditions of the Company's credit sales are designed to mitigate or eliminate concentrations of credit risk with any single customer.
+The Company's credit sales are designed to mitigate or eliminate concentrations of credit risk with any single customer.
 The Company's sales are not materially dependent on a single customer or a small group of customers.